 Consider the example in Figure 1.
-The protection perimeter is formed by SAVI Device A, B and C. In this case, SAVI device B doesn't create a binding for client A. SAVI device A doesn't create a binding for client B. But the SAVI device B is still protected from spoofing from client A and the SAVI device A is still protected from spoofing from client B.
+The protection perimeter is formed by SAVI Device A, B and C. In this case, SAVI device B doesn't create a binding for client A. However, because SAVI device A filters spoofing traffic from client A, SAVI device B can avoid receiving spoofing traffic from client A.